AyoungYa/scenarios/python/challenge-build-fake-person/step3.md

 ## Requirements

-- Use the `faker` library to generate the name, age and email for a person.
+- Use the `faker` library to generate the `name`, `age` and `email` for a person.
-- Create the appropriate number of Person objects based on the given parameters.
+- Create the appropriate number of `Person` objects based on the given parameters.
-- Before returning, the Person objects must be sorted in ascending order by age.
+- Before returning, the `Person` objects must be sorted in ascending order by `age`.